 Giving mode doesn't mean you stop being persistent.
 It means your persistence comes from a place of genuine belief that you have something valuable to offer — not from a place of needing to hit your numbers.

-The Bottom Line on B2B Sales Appointment Setting
+The Bottom Line

 Every dial you make, you have something valuable to offer.
 Knowledge about reaching customers they can't reach on their own.
 Information about saving money they don't need to be spending.
 Opportunities they don't know exist.
 Solutions to problems that have been costing them revenue, time, and sleep.